 This means that Tillman was actually what was known as a "newlander."
 Newlanders were people who had immigrated to America, and then later, they returned to Europe for a short time (either to visit their relatives, or to pick up some things they needed for their new home in America), and then they went back to America.
 Before they left for Europe, newlanders were often approached by shipping companies, which asked them to help recruit people to immigrate to America, because they needed to fill their ships.
 Newlanders were paid a fee for each person they recruited, and they also got their return passage to America paid.

 This article also reported that Tillmann signed up many of his friends and neighbors to immigrate to Georgia, in February and March of 1738, and their names were listed.
 There were fifty-three people, including men, women, and children.
-Hermann Bach's name was on the list, as was his wife Anna, and their one child, who was their son Hermann Jr. (Their daughter Anna Ella had died, sometime before then.)
+Harman Back's name was on the list, as was his wife Anna, and their one child, who was their son Harman Jr. (Their daughter Anna Ella had died, sometime before then.)
 There were thirty people from Freudenberg, and twenty-three people from three, little nearby villages.
 They all belonged to The Freudenberg Church, and so they are all often referred to as being from Freudenberg.

 This newspaper article above also said that, on March 10, 1738, a sad and somber service was held in The Freudenberg Church, so that those fifty-three people could say good-bye to everyone, three days before they began their journey to the harbor, in Rotterdam.

 The Freudenberg Church was built back in 1585, and it is still standing today.
 It was built as a "fortress church," which meant that it was built to function as a military fortress, in case the townspeople needed protection from invaders.